emarmolsanchez/eMIRNA/README.md

 eMIRNA is a comprehensive and user-friendly pipeline for predicting and annotating the presence of known and novel microRNAs.
 This document is intended to give a technical supplementary description about how to run the eMIRNA pipeline through a detailed explanation of all the modules that form part of this tool.

-The eMIRNA pipeline is under active development, if you find any problem, doubt or bug while running it, please contact emilio.marmol@cragenomica.es. eMIRNA pipeline for plants will be released soon.
+The eMIRNA pipeline is under active development, if you find any problem, doubt or bug while running it, please contact emilio.marmol@cragenomica.es.

 &nbsp;
 &nbsp;